Bullish definition

 Bull in forex

-Usually, only if a trader is bullish will they purchase a particular asset.
-A person who is a bull on any help may have an opinion about the asset and not take any action on it since it is risky.
+Usually, they purchase a particular asset only if a trader is bullish.
+A person who is a bull on any help may have an opinion about the asset and not act on it since it is risky.
 The bullish stance may be particular to a specific asset or stock or a general opinion on the asset market.

-What do bullish mean in trading? (see image below)
+What does bullish mean in trading? (see image below)

 Very often, we will read on the internet “bull in forex,” “bullish stock,” or “bullish, bearish market,” etc. So, bull bullish is derived from a bully who strikes his horns upwards, increasing prices.

-When an asset’s price is rising or an uptrend, it is called a bull market.
+When an asset’s price rises or uptrend, it is called a bull market.
 This usually continues for a sustained period, typically some months or years.
-It should be noted that the terms long, bull or bullish may be used interchangeably and indicate that the asset prices will increase.
+It should be noted that the terms long, bull, or bullish may be used interchangeably and indicate that asset prices will increase.

 Like all other fields, many terms are unique to trading.
-A new trader will likely hear the terms Bullish, bearish, long, and short and will have to understand their meaning to gauge the market and expert opinions.
-He will also have to understand these terms to communicate effectively with other traders.
-Understanding the term will also make it is easier to determine a trader’s strategy and forecast for the market.
+A new trader will likely hear Bullish, bearish, long, and short terms and must understand their meaning to gauge the market and expert opinions.
+He must also understand these terms to communicate effectively with other traders.
+Understanding the term will also make it easier to determine a trader’s strategy and forecast for the market.

-In trading, the term LONG is as same as BUY.
-If a person is going long on a stock, he is planning to buy it.
-If a trader is long on a stock, he has purchased the stock and owns it.
-In trading, a trader will go long on or buy something whose value he believes will likely increase in the future.
+In trading, the term LONG is the same as BUY.
+If a person is going long on a stock, he plans to buy it.
+If a trader is extended on a stock, he has purchased and owns it.
+In trading, a trader will go long on or buy something whose value he believes will likely increase.
 The trader will plan to sell the asset at a higher price and make a profit.
 However, the value of the investment can also decrease.

 Bearish and bullish definition